Psychopharmacology

 | Disorder | Onset | Features | Treatment |

 | Acute dystonia | Hours–days | Torticollis, oculogyric crisis, trismus, laryngospasm.
-Young males, high-potency agents | Diphenhydramine or benztropine IM/IV |
+Usually within 4–5 days of initiation or dose increase; young males, high-potency D2 blockers | Diphenhydramine or benztropine IM/IV |

 | Akathisia | Days–weeks | Subjective restlessness, inability to sit still; often misdiagnosed as worsening psychosis | Propranolol (first-line), benzodiazepines |

-| Parkinsonism | Weeks–months | Bradykinesia, rigidity, tremor — bilateral/symmetric (vs. asymmetric PD).
-DaT scan normal | Reduce dose; benztropine or amantadine |
+| Parkinsonism | Days to weeks | Bradykinesia, rigidity, tremor — bilateral/symmetric (vs. asymmetric PD).
+DaT scan typically normal — but may be abnormal if the antipsychotic unmasked latent idiopathic PD | Reduce dose; benztropine or amantadine |

 | Tardive dyskinesia | Months–years | Oro-bucco-lingual choreiform movements: lip smacking, tongue protrusion.
 May be irreversible.
-Risk: older, female | VMAT2 inhibitors: valbenazine, deutetrabenazine (FDA-approved).
+Risk factors: older age, female sex, African ancestry, mood disorder (vs schizophrenia), diabetes, cumulative antipsychotic exposure, prior EPS | VMAT2 inhibitors: valbenazine, deutetrabenazine (FDA-approved).
 Anticholinergics worsen TD |

 Anticholinergics (benztropine) treat acute dystonia and drug-induced parkinsonism but worsen tardive dyskinesia.
 VMAT2 inhibitors (valbenazine, deutetrabenazine) are the only FDA-approved TD treatments — distinguish from tetrabenazine, which is approved for Huntington chorea.
 Drug-induced parkinsonism is typically bilateral and symmetric (unlike asymmetric idiopathic PD), and DaT scan is normal (vs. abnormal in PD), helping differentiate the two.